-When the NUMBER of FLYWHEEL TEETH parameter is used, the ACCEL RATE, DECEL RATE, and STARTUP RATE parameters are displayed as a RPM quantity per second instead of Hz/sec values.
-The given rate formulas can be used to compute rates in terms of RPM values by substituting the Hertz speed values with RPM speed values.
+When the NO. of FLYWHEEL TEETH parameter is used, the ACCEL RATE, DECEL RATE, and STARTUP RATE parameters are displayed as a RPM quantity per second instead of Hz/sec (or 0.1 Hz/sec) values

-3.19 Startup Limit (optional)
+3.18 Startup Limit (optional)

 The startup limit parameter is used to limit the fuel supplied to the engine during startup.
-The default value of 1000 allows the actuator drive signal to use 100.0% of available current.
+The default value of 1000 allows the actuator drive signal to use 100% of available current.
 Decreasing the value limits the available drive signal thereby limiting how far open the actuator can go.
 Increasing the value allows the actuator to open further.

 The value assigned to the startup limit parameter is in units of one-tenth of a percent of the actuator's maximum current feedback reading.
-The controller measures actuator drive-signal feedback and obtains an approximation of the amperes of current flowing through the actuator.
+The controller measures the actuator drive-signal feedback and obtains an approximation of the amperes of current flowing through the actuator.
 Fuel limiting is achieved by setting the maximum level of electrical current allowed to flow through the actuator during engine startup.
 This feature is useful in reducing smoke when starting diesel engines.

-NOTE: If the value is set too low the engine may not start.
+If the value is set too low the engine may not start.

-3.20 Torque Limit (optional)
+3.19 Torque Limit (optional)